ParkerJ1/5-week-ML-Training-course/docs/index.md

 4. **Complete Exercises** - Hands-on coding is essential for learning
 5. **Daily Reflection** - Document your learning and questions
 6. **Check-ins** - Monday, Wednesday, Friday with instructor (Weeks 1-4)

+### Coding vs Copying
+There is a lot of coding in these exercises.
+There is value in retyping code yourself - it will help solidify the concepts being impelmented.
+Once you feel comfortable with a certain part of the code, feel free to copy it instead of retyping it.

+Focus on the code that implements:
+- the datasets and dataloaders,
+- the models
+- the training and testing loops

+Copy the code that implements:
+- visualisation
+- in-code comparisons designed to produce commentary once executed

+***CAREFUL:*** Some exercise require the code from previous exercises in the day

+### GenAI assistance
+Feel free to use a generative AI platform (e.g. ChatGPT) as a tutor - ie paste a code snippet and ask it to explain what it does.

 ### Resources Needed